 Filtering is a process of sorting data by a certain criteria.
 It’s an effective way to identify subsets of data from the larger dataset.

-In the following example, we have a dataset with monthly sales data from 2012-2015.
-Filtering is useful if you want to see the total sales for the year only, or if you want to know how many months had positive growth.
+Lets say, we have a dataset with monthly sales data from 2020-2023 and lets say you want to see the sales number for only 2023.
+Excel filter function is useful if you want to see the total sales for the year only, or if you want to know how many months had positive growth.

 First, identify which column contains the filter criteria that will be used to filter your data.
-In this case, I have created a new column called “Sales Growth.”
+In this case, we can create a new column called “Sales Growth.”
 Next, highlight your “Sales Growth” column and select “Filter” from the Data menu on the toolbar.
 This will open a dialogue box where you can input your filtering criteria.
-In this example, I am using “>0%” as my filter criterion to calculate total sales for years with positive revenue growth > 0%.
+In this example, we are using “>0%” as my filter criterion to calculate total sales for years with positive revenue growth > 0%.

 Sorting is another technique of data analysis and is used to rearrange the order of your data.
 It’s an easy way of exploring and understanding your data.